9. TCP/IP Programming

 ' displays the name of the local machine

-' and then interactively provides information about network machines
+' then interactively provides information on network machines

 ' local machine